 What is gluten?
 Gluten is a sticky, glue-like protein that is found in wheat, barley, and rye.
 These grains in their natural state or products that contain them (like breads and cereals) have elastic bands that hold baked-good together and allow for a light delicate pastry to have a chewiness and a delicate crumb.
 Gluten is also used as a binding agent in many products like processed BBQ sauces and soy sauces.
 When eating a strict gluten-free diet, it’s particularly important to read food labels on any packaged product.

-Knowing how to avoid gluten, I first chose to not eat breads, cookies or the like, until my sweet tooth got the best of me.
-As my love for baking grew, I realized I could look at my diagnosis with pity or challenge myself to figure out a better gluten-free baked good option.
-In 2007, there were few GF options, so I decided to try making a gluten-free item that acted and tasted as a gluten-like product.
+Knowing how to avoid gluten, was the first step.
+I avoided all breads, cookies and the like, because they are filled with gluten.
+I learned to look for the "Gluten-free symbol and read the ingredients to learn what each product contained.
+I realized I could look at my diagnosis with pity or to challenge myself and figure out a better gluten-free baked good option.
+In 2007, there were few GF options, and it wasn't until my sweet tooth got the best of me, that my love for great tasting food and my desire to bake drove me to try making a gluten-free item that acted and tasted good.

-Over those next five to six years, I made and threw away as I was determined to make something taste good.
+Over those next five to six years, I made and threw away as I was determined to make something taste like to baked good I grew up making.
 I started first with other flour blends, then making my own.
 Trial after trial, I finally figured out the balance that worked!
 My family really began to enjoy my goodies again along with my friends.
-I soon recognized the previous 6 years paved the way for me to create a variety of unique gluten-free flour blends called MinusG.
+I soon recognized the previous 6 years paved the way for me to create a variety of unique gluten-free flour blends that are now apart of MinusG's baking mixes.
 These baking mixes allowed me to remove gluten from my diet and for my body to heal, becoming healthy again.

 If you are new to MinusG, I want to welcome you to our MinusG Family.
 Our team is dedicated to making 100% gluten-free baking mixes for you and your loved ones.
 We understand with celiac disease, often eating dairy-free becomes a must.
 This is why we purposefully removed dairy and the remaining top 9+ allergens from our mixes.